microsoftgraph/microsoft-graph-docs-contrib/concepts/app-registration.md

 ## Azure portal experience

-In the [Azure portal](https://aka.ms/mgdcinazure) experience, developers and tenant global administrators can review all registered applications, authorize apps, and manage app registrations.
+In the [Azure portal](https://aka.ms/mgdcinazure) experience, developers and tenant Global Administrators can review all registered applications, authorize apps, and manage app registrations.

 ### Landing page

 > [!IMPORTANT]
 > If Microsoft Graph Data Connect hasn't been enabled by your admin, the portal experience is disabled.
-For more information about how global administrators can enable Data Connect, see [Enable Microsoft Graph Data Connect in your Microsoft 365 tenant](https://github.com/microsoftgraph/microsoft-graph-docs/blob/45b4b22b5db4a87be256b59130e74bf49c2e7fd1/includes/data-connect-quickstart-02.md?plain=1#L45)
+For details about how Global Administrators can enable Data Connect, see [Enable Microsoft Graph Data Connect in your Microsoft 365 tenant](https://github.com/microsoftgraph/microsoft-graph-docs/blob/45b4b22b5db4a87be256b59130e74bf49c2e7fd1/includes/data-connect-quickstart-02.md?plain=1#L45)

 The first screen of the Azure portal experience prompts you to register your first app with Data Connect, or load existing registrations into a summary table view.